Board of Advisors

 Christopher McManus, '98

-Christopher McManus is a Vice President/Senior Compliance Officer for BNY Mellon Investor Solutions.
-He joined BNY Mellon Investor Solutions in 2022 with twenty five years of global experience including compliance, trading, risk management, multi-strategy, asset allocation and ESG in roles at Neuberger Berman, Lazard Asset Management & Salomon Smith Barney.
+Christopher McManus is a Vice President - Director of Portfolio Compliance & Trading for Jennison Associates.
+He joined Jennison in 2023 with twenty five years of global experience including compliance, trading, risk management, multi-strategy, asset allocation and ESG in roles at BNY Mellon, Neuberger Berman, Lazard Asset Management & Salomon Smith Barney.
 He has an MBA with a finance concentration from Fairfield University, an M.S. in organizational management from Manhattanville College, and a B.A. in political science from Loyola University Maryland (1998).
 He resides in Fairfield, Connecticut with his wife and two children.

 Chris Miller, '90

-Chris is a Biostatistician by training and has led multi-national statistical and programming teams in the development and commercialization of a range of medicines, particularly in the areas of respiratory and inflammatory diseases.
+Chris Miller is the Vice President of Biometrics - Late-Stage Respiratory & Immunology at AstraZeneca.
+He is a Biostatistician by training and has led multi-national statistical and programming teams in the development and commercialization of a range of medicines, particularly in the areas of respiratory and inflammatory diseases.
 His responsibilities have included developing comprehensive clinical develop plans, strategic and tactical leadership in the design and analysis of data from clinical studies, leading written and oral responses to regulatory inquiries on marketing authorizations Worldwide (US, Europe, and Asia), and communicating new clinical study data to scientific audiences worldwide.
 Recently, Chris has had a leading role in developing medicines to prevent and treat COVID-19.

 Chris has held several leadership positions at AstraZeneca since joining the company in 1993, including appointments in Biostatistics, R&D Strategy, Regulatory Affairs, and Health Economics & Outcomes Research.
 Previously, he served as a Biostatistician with the Neurosciences Venture at Abbott Laboratories (Abbott Park, IL).
 He is a graduate of Loyola University Maryland with a BS in Mathematical Sciences and minor in Computer Science in 1990.
 He received a Master’s Degree in Statistics with a minor in Mathematics from North Carolina State University.